dataflowg/g-audio/README.md

 BPM         | Beats Per Minute of the track.          | `TBPM`, `TBP`               | :x:           | :x:
 COMMENT     | Notes and comments on the track.        | `COMM`, `COM`               | Comment[0-27] | `ICMT`

-The tag field mapping is based on the [Tag Mapping article](https://wiki.hydrogenaud.io/index.php?title=Tag_Mapping) on the hydrogenaudio wiki.
+The field / tag mapping is based on the [Tag Mapping article](https://wiki.hydrogenaud.io/index.php?title=Tag_Mapping) on the hydrogenaudio wiki.

 ## <a id="compiling"></a>Compiling
 Under Windows, Microsoft Visual Studio Community 2019 is used to compile and test the DLL called by LabVIEW.